OpenWIS/openwis-documentation/_backlog/OpenWIS-Backlog-000008.md

 kanRepo:
 ---
 Improved User management workflows for Administrators; use of more automation & self-service (lost password).
 Comes with OpenAM?
 MF to verify LM - Estimate is for the review

+LM - Is is still necessary fro OpenWIS 4?